 What is the difference between hybrid and plug-in hybrid cars?

 These two types of hybrid cars both use an engine, plus an electric motor and a battery.
 The difference between hybrid and plug-in hybrid cars is generally the size of the battery.
-Hybrids (like the Toyota Prius) have quite small batteries, typically 1-2kWh in size.
+Hybrids (like the Toyota Corolla) have quite small batteries, typically 1-2kWh in size.
 They can only drive a couple of miles on electric power at a time, but are designed to assist the engine and make it more economical.
 Around town, some hybrids like the Toyota Yaris and Renault Clio can spend a lot of time running on electric power.
 At higher speeds, the engine will be doing the lion’s share of the work.
 You might hear these cars being referred to as ‘full’ or ‘self-charging’ hybrids.

 Plug-in hybrid batteries are much bigger, typically more than 10kWh.
 Because they’re bigger, the batteries need topping up from the electricity grid.
 But the flipside is a much longer electric range.
 If you’re on a reasonable home electricity tariff or can charge cheaply out and about, a plug-in hybrid can be much cheaper to run than a conventional hybrid.